Reclamation and Development Project Planning Grants

 Sites with natural resource damage have unique planning needs.
 RDGP planning grants are intended to assist local jurisdictions with these unique planning needs.

-DNRC is accepting applications for planning grant projects.
-Recipients of planning grants, in many cases, will be expected to complete and submit to DNRC an RDGP application for full-scale project funding by May 15, 2014.
+Recipients of planning grants, in many cases, will be expected to complete and submit to DNRC an RDGP application for full-scale project funding by May 15, 2016.
 Note: RDGP applications for full-scale projects are only accepted in even numbered years.

-Applicant eligibility: Tribes, cities, counties, CDs and other local government entities
+WHO WE FUND: Tribes, cities, counties, conservation districts. and other local government entities

 Proposed projects must provide benefits in one of two categories: